 He cited AI platforms that allow a development executive to take a 400-page book and summarise it in minutes.
 “That may not be the best way to read a book, but it’s a way to accelerate the process of making choices,” he said.
 “There are technologies now developing that allow production executives, studios, filmmakers to analyse a film from the point of pre-visualisation, virtually see the film you’re making before you make it.”

-And, said Gianopulos, there are similar technologies which have the potential to change the established film production path.
+And, said Gianopulos, there are similar technologies that have the potential to change the established film production path.

 “Traditionally you have pre-production, you have production and then you have post-production [where] you do all the special effects and the sound.
 Well, technology now exists to allow a filmmaker to do all of that in pre-production, to know exactly what special effects will look like, to visualise them in advance, to plan production days of shooting, to take a script and break it down to how many locations, how many people, what crews?”